dianna-ai/dianna/docs/developer_info.rst

    python3 -m pip install --upgrade pip setuptools

    # (from the project root directory)
-   # install dianna as an editable package
+   # install dianna as an editable package and install development dependencies
-   python3 -m pip install --no-cache-dir --editable .
-   # install development dependencies
    python3 -m pip install --no-cache-dir --editable .[dev]

-Afterwards check that the install directory is present in the ``PATH`` environment variable.
 It's also possible to use ``conda`` for maintaining virtual environments; in that case you can still install DIANNA and dependencies with ``pip``.

 Dependencies and Package management